4 factors that could affect financing your start-up

 2. Your project’s viability

-You will need to show a business plan that leads to action.
+You will need to submit a concrete business plan.
 How does the loan you are asking for fit into your company’s overall strategic plan?

-Questions that you will be expected to answer about your business plan include the following.
+Here are some of the questions you will need to answer about your business plan.
 Your answers will need to be precise.

 - Where are you going to find your clients?